Portland, OR Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-With Palmetto’s LightReach lease, Portland homeowners pay one simple monthly payment that covers everything — the solar system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+With Palmetto’s LightReach lease, Portland homeowners pay one simple monthly payment that covers everything — the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
 There is no upfront cost.
-For a typical 6.38 kW system in Portland, the estimated monthly payment is approximately $81/month.
+For a typical 6.38 kW system in Portland, the estimated monthly lease payment is approximately $81/month.